-Paid time off tends to be a hot workplace topic in December.
+Paid time off (PTO) tends to be a hot workplace topic in December.
 Employees have questions about which days the office will be closed, how many vacation days they have left for the year (or will gain in the new year) and whether any remaining vacation time can be carried over.
-How does your organization stack up when it comes to paid time off (PTO)?

-The International Foundation’s comprehensive Employee Benefits Survey, 2016 Results offers you a glimpse at the PTO policies of organizations nationwide.
+The International Foundation’s comprehensive Employee Benefits Survey: 2018 Results offers you a glimpse at the PTO policies of organizations nationwide.
+How does your organization stack up when it comes to paid time off?

-Looking at paid vacation time, 62% of employers surveyed offer a paid vacation plan, 31% offer a PTO bank and 2% offer unlimited vacation time.
+Looking at paid vacation time, 59% of employers surveyed offer a paid vacation plan, 36% offer a PTO bank and 3% offer unlimited vacation time.

-As additional options for vacation or PTO, 19% of employers permit leave donation—allowing employees to donate time off to fellow employees in need—and 14% of employers have policies that allow their employees to buy additional or sell excess time off.
+As additional options for vacation or PTO, 24% of employers permit leave donation—allowing employees to donate time off to fellow employees in need—and 16% of employers have policies that allow their employees to buy additional or sell excess time off.

-Senior Communications Associate at the International Foundation
+Communications Manager at the International Foundation